 - 253. Typography: (3 hours) The history and use of type as it applies to advertising design and visual problem solving.
-Acquaints the student with type and typespacing, and basic production techniques for one color and full color printing.\ Prerequisites: ART 101, ART 102, and ART 108. - 254.
-Computer Graphics: (3 hours) A study of the fundamentals of computer assisted graphic design, basic computer literacy and keyboarding.
-This course introduces the student to the computer through the Mac basics.
+Acquaints the student with letterforms, type and typespacing, digital font formats, and implementing type for print and web.\ Prerequisites: ART 101, ART 102, and ART 108. - 254.
+Computer Graphics: (3 hours) A study of the fundamentals of computer assisted graphic design, basic computer literacy, and keyboarding.
+This course introduces the student to techniques for visual communication and creating imagery using graphics software within the Macintosh environment.
 Trouble shooting and maintenance will be emphasized.
 Prerequisite to graphic design courses requiring computer use.\ Prerequisite: ART 101, 102, and 108 or consent of the instructor. - 301.
 Drawing III: (3 hours) An in-depth study of specific concepts and processes.
 Students explore the development of content and composition. - 302.
 Drawing IV: (3 hours) This course involves each student developing a body of drawings with an emphasis on individual vision and expression. - 303, 304.
 Drawing V, VI: (3 hours each) These courses concentrate on development of a personal technique.
 A mastery of materials and content is also emphasized.
 Larger scale and advanced techniques are explored as the student progresses. - 319.
 Art in the Elementary School: (3 hours) A study of the basic elements of art and how art can be used by the elementary classroom teacher.
 Field hours are required for the completion of this course. - 320.
 Art in the Secondary School: (3 hours) A study of the elements of art and how art can be used by the secondary classroom teacher.
 Field hours are required for the completion of this course. - 322.
 Sculpture III: (3 hours) A continuation of sculptural skills with a concentration in carving wood and stone.
 Pneumatic tools are introduced.\ - 323.
 Sculpture IV: (3 hours) Welding techniques are introduced.
 Metal fabrication is studied.\ Prerequisite: ART 221. - 324, 325, 421, 422, 423, 424.
 Sculpture V, VI, VII, VIII, IX, X: (3 hours each) The development of a personal technique and mastery of material with an emphasis on content.
 As the student progresses, larger scale works and advanced techniques are explored.\ - 332.
 Painting III: (3 hours) Development of composition and experimentation with painting techniques are emphasized in this course. - 333.
 Painting IV: (3 hours) This course involves each student in developing a body of painting that emphasizes individual vision and expression. - 334, 335, 431, 432, 433, 434.
 Painting V, VI, VII, VIII, IX, X: (3 hours each) These courses concentrate on development of a personal technique.
 A mastery of materials and content is also emphasized.
 Larger scale and advanced techniques are explored as the student progresses. - 339.
 Scenic Rendering: (3 hours) Techniques of rendering for design in theatre.
+Same as THE 339.